carstoid/A4578/content/pages/exercises/02_analyzing-data-1.md

 ![](../../assets/02_000.jpg)

 Click on “Add Values...”
 and Select “Y.” Click “OK.”
 Double-click on “Y” and set the line color to 30% gray and line width to 0.6.
 Click “OK.”
-Uncheck the “<all other values>” box and click “OK.”
+Uncheck the “all other values” box and click “OK.”
 You should now have a coarser grid displayed on your map.
 Save your ArcMap project.